 Dallas, Light Apple Green Seal.
 A scarce and very desirable issue.

 Dallas, Light Apple Green Seal.
-A very scarce and desirable note.
+Very scarce and desirable.

 Dallas, Light Apple Green Seal.
 A wonderful rarity in this lofty grade.

 One of Currency's Classic Rarities.
-Graded in the upper-end of VF with superior paper quality that gives this note the appearance and eye appeal of a solid XF example.
+A North African mule graded in the upper-end of VF with superior paper quality that gives this note the appearance and eye appeal of a solid XF example.
 Rare and very desirable.